 Unfortunately for Wright, the Court of Appeals agreed with the district court for similar reasons.
 It noted her normal exam findings, her doctor’s prescription of a “rigorous exercise program” and the doctors’ disagreement as to her ability to work.

 The court distinguished this case from that in Oliver v.
 Coca Cola Co., where the Court held that a discretion-vested administrator wrongfully denied a disability claim where it demanded “objective evidence” of the claimant’s chronic pain.
 The court found the facts in Oliver to be more compelling in terms of proof of disability and that the only doctor who found Oliver to not be disabled was one who did not evaluate him in person.
 In this case, one of Wright’s own doctors concluded she was not disabled.
 In the ERISA context, the Court of Appeals must determine whether the district court’s conclusion was supported by the administrative record regardless of how it arrived there.
 The Court concluded that the district court was correct in determining that Reliance Standard’s denial of Wrights’ long-term disability and life insurance claims were not arbitrary and capricious.

-If you have a denied disability or life insurance claim with Reliance Standard Life Insurance Company, Roberts Disability Law may be able to help.
+If you have a denied disability or life insurance claim with Reliance Standard Life Insurance Company, Roberts Disability Law, P.C. may be able to help.
 Contact us today for a free consultation.
 These claims are difficult to navigate on your own; let us help you.

 LEAVE YOUR MESSAGE

 We know how to get your insurance claim paid.
 Call today at: